 “Dogecoin is clearly not as important because I’VE never heard of it.” -Sierra (office temperature of “very average person”)

-Hope you found some things for the infosecker in your life!!
+I hope you found some things for the infosecker in your life!!
 We’re wishing you all the merriest and most wonderful of holidays!! ______ *Why yes, we did name this the InfoSecker’s list, because it’s not just pentesters, it’s not just defenders, but it’s someone more specific than just regular IT person.
 You saw it here first!